Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 Sometimes the human is there because the system needs a throat to clear, a box to check, a name to put in the audit log, and a person who can be told they should have known better.

-The human is not always the intelligence layer.
+The human can become the blame adapter even when they add little to the intelligence layer.

-The human is the blame adapter.

 ## The Signature Survives The Skill